2025 Azerbaijani coup plot

-The 2025 Azerbaijani coup d'état attempt was a coup d'état to overthrow the government of Azerbaijan, reportedly involving senior members of the Azerbaijani political establishment.
-The plan was led by Ramiz Mehdiyev, a longtime political figure who served as Head of the Presidential Administration of Azerbaijan from 1994 to 2019 and later as President of the Azerbaijan National Academy of Sciences.
+The 2025 Azerbaijani coup plot was an alleged coup d'état plot to overthrow the government of Azerbaijan, reportedly involving senior members of the Azerbaijani political establishment.
+The plot was allegedly led by Ramiz Mehdiyev, a longtime political figure who served as Head of the Presidential Administration of Azerbaijan from 1994 to 2019 and later as President of the Azerbaijan National Academy of Sciences.

 Background

 Ramiz Mehdiyev was a prominent member of the Azerbaijani political elite for decades, serving under both Heydar Aliyev and his son Ilham Aliyev.
 Known for his pro-Moscow orientation and close connections with the Russian political establishment, Mehdiyev held several influential posts in the Azerbaijani government and academic institutions.
+His influence in state affairs earned him a reputation as the country's "gray cardinal," controlling much of the bureaucratic machinery from behind the scenes.
+However, his removal from office in October 2019, amid a reshuffling that favoured figures close to First Vice President Mehriban Aliyeva, marked the beginning of a steep political decline and growing isolation from the ruling elite.

 Relations between Azerbaijan and Russia sharply deteriorated in late 2024, following the shootdown of an Azerbaijani civilian airliner by a Russian anti-aircraft missile, which killed 38 people.
 Azerbaijani President Ilham Aliyev accused Moscow of failing to take responsibility for the incident, leading to a deep freeze in bilateral relations.

 In October 2025, Aliyev met with Russian President Vladimir Putin in Dushanbe, Tajikistan, where Putin acknowledged that a Russian missile was responsible for the tragedy and promised compensation to the victims' families.
 Although Aliyev expressed gratitude and suggested a possible thaw in relations, subsequent developments cast doubt on the durability of the rapprochement.